Surgical Science

 Postgraduate Certificate in Surgical Writing and Evidence Based Surgical Practice - launched September 2024

-The Writing in Surgery (launched September 2024), Reviewing the Evidence Base in Surgery (launching January 2025), Editing in Surgery (launching January 2025) and Evidence Based Surgery (launching April 2025) courses together provide you with the opportunity to secure a 60 credit Postgraduate Certificate qualification.
+The Writing in Surgery (launched September 2024), Reviewing the Evidence Base in Surgery (launched January 2025), Editing in Surgery (launched January 2025) and Evidence Based Surgery (launching April 2025) courses together provide you with the opportunity to secure a 60 credit Postgraduate Certificate qualification.

 Course and support programme